Behind the Bench: A Closer Look at Judicial Externships

 Through my externship, I have strengthened my legal writing skills by briefing motions for both the civil and criminal cases.
 Also, I have strengthened my civil procedure knowledge by asking questions and watching hearings.
 Additionally, I had the opportunity to work with the wonderful members of Department 10 and Judge Jones.
 Due to my externship, I have the privilege of serving as the Honorable Tierra D. Jones’s judicial law clerk upon graduation in 2026.
 This clerkship will provide me with immense knowledge of practicing in the Nevada state court system, and a great start to my legal career!

-Photo of Externship student, Will
+Photo of Externship student, Richard

-Photo of Externship student, Celina Stops
+Photo of Externship student, Celina

 This experience solidified my desire to pursue a career in criminal law by exposing me to real-world challenges of litigation and the critical role that fairness and professionalism play in the courtroom.
 Judge Schwartz consistently demonstrated these values through her thoughtful decisions and respectful demeanor, and I will carry those lessons with me as I grow in my career and strive to treat others with the same level of respect, fairness, and kindness.
 Observing numerous attorneys with varying advocacy styles was also extremely beneficial, as I'm confident those experiences will help shape and develop my own approach as a future attorney.